YuvashreeMagesh/Key-Driver-analayis/README.md

 2. **SVM for Sentiment Classification:** SVM is effective for text sentiment classification and should be considered for similar tasks.
 3. **VADER for Detailed Sentiment Analysis:** VADER is useful for capturing nuanced sentiments in text, particularly in social media and review contexts.

+### Conclusion

+This project analyzed IMDb movie reviews using advanced NLP techniques.
+I successfully extracted keywords using TF-IDF and TextRank, combining their strengths for comprehensive insights.
+Sentiment analysis with SVM and VADER provided accurate sentiment classification and nuanced sentiment scoring.
+Recommendations include leveraging hybrid keyword extraction and SVM for effective sentiment analysis in similar datasets, with potential for further refinement through preprocessing adjustments and model optimization.